 In the above example, XGBoostClassifier in FHE has a 1/10 probability to have a one-off output value compared to the expected value.
 The shift is relative to the expected value, so even if the result is different, it should be close to the expected value.

-are set, Concrete ML employs p_error = 2^-40
+If neither p_error or global_p_error are set, Concrete ML employs p_error = 2^-40 by default.

-value a-priori is not possible, as it is difficult to determine the impact of the TLU error on the output of a neural network.
-Concrete ML provides a tool to find a good p_error
+Currently finding a good p_error value a-priori is not possible, as it is difficult to determine the impact of the TLU error on the output of a neural network.
+Concrete ML provides a tool to find a good p_error value that improves inference speed while maintaining accuracy.
+The method is based on binary search and evaluates the latency/accuracy trade-off iteratively.

-, accuracy is maintained while execution time is improved by a factor of 1.51.
+With this optimal p_error, accuracy is maintained while execution time is improved by a factor of 1.51.

 Please note that the default setting for the search interval is restricted to a range of 0.0 to 0.9.
-Increasing the upper bound beyond this range may result in longer execution times, especially when p_error≈1
+Increasing the upper bound beyond this range may result in longer execution times, especially when p_error≈1.

 To speed-up neural networks, a rounding operator can be applied on the accumulators of linear and convolution layers to retain the most significant bits on which the activation and quantization is applied.
-The accumulator is represented using bits, and is the desired input bit-width of the TLU operation that computes the activation and quantization.
+The accumulator is represented using L bits, and P≤L is the desired input bit-width of the TLU operation that computes the activation and quantization.

 The rounding operation is defined as follows: